 Citations shouldn’t only be considered a local link-building exercise.

-The value of citations is the mere mention of your business name.
-So, a citation does not need to link back to your website to be valuable.
+The value of local SEO citations is the mere mention of your business name.
+So, a local business citation does not need to link back to your website to be valuable.

 Google identifies that your business was mentioned through the presence of your NAP info, and you get credit for this mention.
 The more credible mentions of your business there are online, the easier it is for Google to verify and trust your business.
 In turn, this should help your local rankings.